Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 Canonical issue pages — the Rights Index

-• 10Whistleblower Protection in CaliforniaWhistleblower concerns may exist when a worker reports suspected legal violations, refuses unlawful conduct, or cooperates with an investigation and then faces adverse action.
+• 10Whistleblower Protection in CaliforniaCalifornia whistleblower protection may apply when a worker reasonably reports suspected violations to a government agency or someone with authority to investigate or correct the problem, refuses to participate in unlawful conduct, or provides information in an investigation and then faces retaliation.

-• 12Pregnancy Discrimination in CaliforniaPregnancy discrimination concerns can involve firing, demotion, scheduling pressure, leave denial, accommodation refusal, harassment, or retaliation connected to pregnancy, childbirth, or related medical conditions.
+• 12Pregnancy Discrimination and Leave in CaliforniaCalifornia pregnancy discrimination can involve firing, demotion, lost hours, harassment, leave denial, accommodation refusal, or retaliation because of pregnancy, childbirth, breastfeeding, or a related medical condition.
+Separate pregnancy disability leave, CFRA bonding leave, and accommodation rights may apply depending on the facts.

 City pages — statewide coverage

 Coverage is all 58 California counties.
-Dedicated pages exist for these places, each linking to seventeen local issue pages:
+Dedicated pages exist for these places, each linking to the seventeen canonical statewide issue guides:

 Editorial standards